-The Library has 33 part time employees, many of whom are used only on an 'on call' basis to fill in scheduling gaps.
-In year one and three of the projection, 1.0 FTE was added.
+The Library has 35 total employees, many of whom are used only on an 'on call' basis to fill in scheduling gaps.
+In year two of the projection, 1.0 FTE was added.

 The transfers in this projection fund the Library Reserve for Replacement Fund to a very healthy level.
 The actual amount transferred to the reserve fund will be determined during the annual budget process.
 The amounts will be based on the schedule created for the replacement of equipment as well as any capital construction required.
-This projection shows transfers totaling \$1.9 million to the Library Reserve for Replacement Fund.
+This projection shows transfers totaling \$1.8 million to the Library Reserve for Replacement Fund.